 Example 3: Identifying an Atomic Orbital from Its Quantum Numbers

 What name is given to an atomic orbital with the quantum numbers , , and ?

 Subshell notation terms are written to indicate the values of the principal quantum number () and the subsidiary quantum number ().
 The subshell notation terms are made up of one number and one letter.
 The number is used to represent the principal quantum number and the letter is used to represent the subsidiary quantum number.

 The letter s represents the situation where the subsidiary quantum number is equal to zero (), and the letter p represents the situation where the subsidiary quantum number is equal to one ().

 The 2p subshell term is made up of the number 2 and the letter p.
 This means that the 2p subshell has a principal quantum number of two () and a subsidiary quantum number of one ().
-We can use these statements to determine that option B is the correct answer for this question.
+We can use these statements to determine that this orbital is one of the 2p subshell orbitals which means that option B is the correct answer for this question.